Hlsorrells/Megabites/README.md

 An additional feature for members is the delete button on their personal page.
 When users save a recipe to their personal page, they have the ability to delete the recipes they are no longer interested in keeping.
 While the recipe is removed from the member's personal page, it remains available to other users through the community home page.

+**UPDATED FEATURE (08/2020)**
+Members can now submit reviews on recipes including a star rating to promote favorites to the community.
+Reviews will only show the member's username so privacy is maintained.
+Star ratings can be seen on the homepage while in the full review can be read on the recipe page.

 ## Screenshots